davekilian/davekilian.github.com/_posts/2014-10-05-framing-cpp.markdown

 author: Dave
 ---

-Learning C++ as a beginner can seem daunting, given the enormous size of the language.
+Learning C++ as a beginner can seem daunting given the enormity of the language.
 However, as C++ is both old and ubiquitous, there's already tons of material online to help you get started.